 Premedical Post-Baccalaureate Certificate Program (PMPB)

-This unique program is designed for those qualified students who have previously completed a bachelor’s degree in a non-science related field but who now want to fulfill the requirements for admission to medical or other health profession school, e.g., dental school, physician assistant program.
+This unique program is designed for those qualified students who have previously completed a bachelor’s degree in a non-science related field but who now want to fulfill the requirements to be considered for admission into osteopathic or allopathic medical schools.
 Typically the program is for those students who lack all or most of the core premedical science and perhaps even non-science requirements (biology, chemistry, physics, organic chemistry, biochemistry, psychology, mathematics, and humanities)

 Accepted students work closely with a Center for Health Profession Studies advisor to develop a structured individualized program of study that addresses the requirements for admission to a health profession school.
-Besides regular course work, students will be provided extensive individualized advisement, elective course recommendations, faculty mentoring, seminars by health professionals, opportunities for medical practica, career guidance, professional school selection advice, resume preparation guidance, essay writing recommendations, MCAT preparation courses discounts, area medical school field trips, and mock interview training.
+Credit for previously completed medical school core science requirements may be granted provided it demonstrates a high level of academic excellence and occurred within a period of no more than five years from the commencement of this post baccalaureate certificate program.
+In addition to regular course work, students are provided extensive individualized advisement, elective course recommendations, faculty mentoring, seminars by healthcare professionals, medical practica opportunities, resume preparation guidance, essay writing recommendations, MCAT preparation course discounts, medical school application assistance, area medical school field trips, and mock interview training.

 Students who complete at least 26 hours of the program at the University of Delaware and maintain a minimum grade point average of 3.5 with no grade less than a “B” will be awarded a Certificate of Excellence in Premedical/Health Profession Studies.
-Earning the Certificate of Excellence in Health Profession Studies serves to enhance students’ standing as an applicant to a healthcare professional school based on the high quality of work accomplished throughout the program.
+Earning the Certificate of Excellence in Health Profession Studies serves to enhance students’ standing as an applicant to medical schools based on the high quality of work accomplished throughout the program.

 Depending upon the undergraduate background, the PMPB program is designed so that students have the potential to complete the program in one to two academic years.
 For students needing additional coursework or who may need additional time to complete the program, an alternative schedule may be designed in consultation with a health profession advisor.
 Although the PMPB program is rigorous, it offers flexibility in addressing student needs, previous experience, and interests.
-Participation in our rigorous courses ensure that students emerge well prepared for professional programs.
+Participation in our rigorous courses ensure that students emerge well prepared for professional programs of study in medicine.

 - Individualized Programs Designed for each PMPB student